Northern rainfall onset

 Drosdowsky, W., and M.C.
 Wheeler, 2014: Predicting the onset of the north Australian wet season with the POAMA dynamical prediction system.
 Wea.
 Forecasting, 29, 150-161 pdf

-Early rainfall onset likely for the tropical far north
+Early rainfall onset likely for parts of the Kimberley and Cape York

 Product code: IDCKOCNRN0